douggal/advent-of-code-2024/README.md

 Day 07 Part 1.
 What is their total calibration result?
 1289579105366 End.
 Current date and time (UTC): 2024-12-08 03:03:49
 ```

+#### Day 8
+- How to idiomatically &quot;upsert&quot; to a mut Rust HashMap  [Stackoverflow](https://stackoverflow.com/questions/33243784/append-to-vector-as-value-of-hashmap)
+-